ARTICLE BY PETER SPENCER DAVIES

 - Hearing access must become a priority, especially in meetings, events and gatherings that include older people.

 - Request the Scottish government to revise the building regulations, to require all public buildings and other meeting places to comply with reverberation standards equivalent to those in place for schools.

-- Require owners of public and other meeting places to have an acoustic audit followed by application of the necessary remedial measures for reverberation reduction.
+- Require owners of public and other meeting places to have an assessment of hearing access, which includes an acoustic audit followed by application of the necessary remedial measures for reverberation reduction.